RedMser/godot-fluent-translation/README.md

 * `internationalization/fluent/generator/locales`: See below.
 * `internationalization/fluent/generator/file_patterns`: See below.
 * `internationalization/fluent/generator/invalid_message_handling`: If a message identifier is invalid (e.g. contains symbols or spaces), should it be skipped or should the invalid symbols be replaced with underscores?
+* `Localization` tab → `Translations` tab: Add .ftl files in this page to automatically load them on startup (Forked version only).
 * `internationalization/locale/fallback`: Fallback locale is used when the selected language does not have a date/time/number formatter available.

 > [!TIP]